rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 oc get pod -n openshift-ingress
 ```

-* Verify that your certificate it's correctly applied:
+* Verify that your certificate is correctly applied:

 ```
 echo | openssl s_client -connect console-openshift-console.apps.$DOMAIN:443 | openssl x509 -noout -text | grep Issuer
 ```

-* Check that the Certificate when you access to the Console is the Cert issued by Let's Encrypt using Certbot:
+* Check that the certificate when you access the Console is the one issued by Let's Encrypt using Certbot:

 [![](/images/aro-custom-domain.png "/aro-custom-domain")]({{site.url}}/images//aro-custom-domain.png)